The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Experiments

-As the \textit{Argumentative Structure Detection} task can be seen as a span extraction and tagging task, we explore the capacities of a simple encoder-based model for this task, which is faster and more memory-efficient to train and use.
+As \textit{Argumentative Structure Detection} can be formulated as a span extraction and tagging task, we explore the capacities of an encoder-based model for this task, which is faster and more memory-efficient to train and use.
 This type of models could be useful in resource-constrained scenarios, and prove to be reliable for this task.

-\paragraph{Model Architecture} The segmentation model is built on top of a pretrained transformer encoder.
-Given an input sequence of tokens $(t_1, \dots, t_n)$, the encoder produces contextualized representations $(\mathbf{h}_1, \dots, \mathbf{h}_n)$.